Masters Certificate of Professional Development in Medicines Use in Paediatrics and Neonates

 You will demonstrate your application to practice by developing an e-portfolio of evidence.
 Your portfolio should include:

 - At least five patient profiles, with a different range of diagnoses.
-(A patient profile template is available on Blackboard)
+(A patient profile template is available on Canvas)

 - Testimonials – this can be used as evidence to demonstrate your competencies